 Teaching in Sri Lanka

-Sue has a qualification in Teaching English to Speakers of Other Languages, so she has spent a couple of months every year for the past few years teaching English at a variety of levels in different schools across Sri Lanka, from the 6 year olds in Grade 2 at Habarana to the A Level students at Tissa Central College in Kalutara.
-Sue always has an amazing time and will be returning to do more teaching year on year as it is one of the most fulfilling things she has ever done.
+Our former British director and co-founder, Sue Gregory spent time teaching English at a variety of levels in different schools across Sri Lanka, from the 6 year olds in Grade 2 at Habarana to the A Level students at Tissa Central College in Kalutara.

 Facilities at Tissa Central College, Kalutara

 We have funded sanitation and other facilities at this school where there were previously none.